 Ethics is not an easy issue.
 Deriving from the Greek ἦθος, meaning habit, custom.
 Ethics is an attempt to discern between good and evil, right or wrong.
 In other words, to define what are the absolute human values that should be part of anyone’s life.

 Per se, this approach is utopian and doomed to failure.
-In fact, things are often shaded.
+Things are often shaded.
 They’re neither right or wrong on their own.
 Rather, based on context, perspective, and cultural norms most of the human behaviors are goal-driven.

 Also, ethics is the byproduct of human cultural evolution.
 What was right in the past it is considered as unjust nowadays.
 We have reasons to believe that what we deem right today will be regarded as wrong tomorrow.
 How do we solve this impasse?
 Rather than focusing on theoretical differences and definitions, we could use a much simpler approach.